Driftwood2D/Driftwood/docsrc/01_Engine_Usage/04_Data_Path_and_Patching.md

 $ bin/driftwood --path first/,second/,third.zip,extra/fourth/
 ```

 The path can also be modified during runtime.
-This is covered in the [API Reference](../API_Reference).
+This is covered later in the [API Reference](../API_Reference).